 If I didn’t think it would break Nick’s review engine, I’d award the RPR six stars for customization.
 Every single part of this gun is modular from the stock all the way to the barrel.
 There’s not a single thing except for the receiver and bolt that a person with a minimum of tools couldn’t swap out.
 This level of customization is only going to get better as this rifle gains market traction.

 Accuracy * * * * *

 No matter how hard I tried to skew the results toward the worst end of the spectrum, the RPR kept cranking out ~1 MOA five shot groups at 100 yards.
 I got the barrel so hot it melted my glove before I shot the 100 yard and 465 yard groups you see above.
 That’s rough on a rifle and the RPR shined through.
-I have no doubt that getting a gunsmith to fit a high quality aftermarket barrel to this gun would make it better across the board, but for the price point, it’s first rate.
+I have no doubt that getting a gunsmith to fit a high quality aftermarket barrel to this gun would make it better across the board and likely sub-moa, but for the price point, it’s first rate.